-What is an Active User?
+What is an active user?

 There are three commonly used active user definitions:

-Active Users and Adjust
+Active users and Adjust

-However, to make the most of these figures, marketers and advertisers must attribute individual active users with other information.
-In-app spend, demographic data, session counts, user behavior and other metrics need to be mixed to determine whether those users are truly delivering value.
+However, to make the most of these figures, marketers and advertisers must attribute individual active users with other information gathered through data collection.
+In-app spend, session counts, user behavior, and other metrics need to be combined to determine whether active users are truly delivering value.

 Datascape provides all of your data in one unified dashboard to deliver clear insights that facilitate quick decision-making.